 At Dinghy, we know that not all writers will spend their days in a coffee shop, rocking hipster clothes with a slightly disheveled look.
 Every freelancer has their own quirks and ways of working, and that’s no different for freelance writers.
 So, what type of freelancer are you?
 This blog looks at the different ways of working as a freelance writer.

 Super-organized, you complete your projects well ahead of the deadline.
-You give your clients plenty of time to come back with any tweaks or copy amends.
+You give your clients plenty of time to come back with any tweaks or copy edits.
 Super productive and good at time-keeping, the envy of some of your more relaxed freelancer friends.
-Chances are, your client absolutely loves you and you are their first port of call for new projects.
+Chances are, your client absolutely loves you and you are their first call for new projects.

 The old school

 Not your first rodeo, you’ve been working as a freelance writer for years, perhaps even decades.
 You’ve built up a great list of clients and are always getting referrals, you are living the dream.
 Thanks to your experience, you can charge a bit more for your work than the average freelance writer.

 Spelling and grammar is your area of expertise.
 You are a well-respected proofreader and are often referred to as the walking dictionary.
 You are constantly correcting people’s spelling and grammar, to the delight (and sometimes frustration) of your friends and family.